 Eternal Threads founder, Linda Egle had been working with women in extreme poverty for years, but learning about the enormity of the problem of sex trafficking, she wanted to get involved.
 Soon after, Linda met our future partner in Nepal who had established an anti-trafficking organization.
 His goal was to stop girls from being trafficked into brothels in India and provide a safe place for victims to live and heal.
-They formed a partnership and began to work together to put an end to trafficking of Nepalese girls.

 - Wearing the red bracelet creates awareness of sex trafficking worldwide.